 Impact Level High

-Specialties Affected Wound care, orthopedics, podiatry, plastic surgery, general surgery, dermatology
+Specialties Affected Wound care, podiatry, plastic surgery, dermatology, general surgery, vascular surgery

-UnitedHealthcare Skin Substitute CTP Coverage Criteria and Medical Necessity Requirements 2026
+UnitedHealthcare Skin Substitute and CTP Coverage Criteria and Medical Necessity Requirements 2026

-UnitedHealthcare Skin Substitute CTP Exclusions and Non-Covered Indications
+UnitedHealthcare Skin Substitute and CTP Exclusions and Non-Covered Indications

 Coverage Indications at a Glance